 🧾Ingredient Notes

-Fresh Blackberries - You can use fresh or frozen for this recipe.
-You can even use berries that are getting a touch old.
+- Fresh Blackberries - You can use fresh or frozen berries, you can even use berries that are getting a touch old.
 Recipes like this are a great way to use up berries that are starting to turn.

 💭 Variations